-The Eastman's farming story has a different beginning.
-They were in the construction industry but were hooked after raising a bucket calf for the county fair.
-So they moved to the country and now raise 50 head of cattle.
-Lyle works a day job off the farm, and JoLynn is a teacher in the community school.
+The Eastmans' journey into farming began in an unexpected way.
+Originally in the construction industry, they found themselves captivated after raising a bucket calf for the county fair.
+This experience inspired them to move to the countryside, where they now raise 50 head of cattle.
+Lyle balances a day job off the farm, while JoLynn teaches at the local school.

-Lyle wishes every kid could live and work on a farm because raising cattle teaches necessary lessons such as responsibility and understanding the food cycle. "[Farming] just gives a whole different view and respect on life," says Lyle.
+Lyle believes every child should have the chance to live and work on a farm, as it instills vital lessons in responsibility and understanding the food cycle.
+"Farming gives a whole different view and respect on life," he says.